pelensky/dotfiles/README.markdown

 Next, use the homesick command to clone this repository:

     homesick clone git://github.com/pelensky/dotfiles.git

+It will ask if you want to evaluate - at this stage you do not!

 you can now link its contents into your home dir: